 The Imo state born businessman founded Zinox Technologies in 20011 to manufacture computers.
 Ekeh, under his company Zinox Technology, acquired Nigerian e-commerce platform Konga from its owners buying 99% shares.

 Nduka is a media guru; he has sealed his name in the media.
 Asides being the founder of the popular Nigeria newspaper ThisDay, Nduka is also the founder and publisher of Arise magazine which focuses on the style and culture in Africa and Arise news station which is a news station that airs in Nigeria.

 The Ezennas owned a chemist shop, and after working with his family business for over 13 years.
 Tony decided to open his own pharmaceutical company, Orange Drugs, which is now a household name in the Nigerian pharmaceutical industry.
-He founded the company in Owerri but moved it to Lagos to compete favorably with others in the industry.
+He founded the company in Owerri but moved it to Lagos to compete favourably with others in the industry.
 He completed his mansion at Ikoyi.

 DR ABC Orjiako

 BC is the founder of Seplat, which is a Nigerian Independent Oil and gas company listed on the London and Nigeria Stock exchanges.
 He graduated as a Doctor of Medicine from the University of Calabar in 1985.
 In 2006, he completed the OPM programme of Harvard Business School.
-Dr. Orjiako sits on the board of a lot of companies in different sectors.
+Dr Orjiako sits on the board of a lot of companies in different sectors.
 He is also a philanthropist.
 He has carried out numerous outreaches aimed at helping the less privileged through his foundation which he founded in the memory of his late father Daniel O. Orjiako Foundation